mahmoud/sedimental/entries/curricula/enterprise_python.md

 development, this course will teach you how to form and justify the technical positions necessary to drive projects to success.

+## Questions

+These are questions I like to ask new hires.
+How many people have

+* Worked on a project with more than a thousand commits?
+* Worked on a project with more than one other collaborator?
+* Worked on a project for longer than one year?
+* Worked on a project with more than one year of commit history?

+If you answered yes more than twice, then there's a good chance you've gotten a taste of enterprise development.

 ## Prerequisites

 Beginners come from all walks.
 There are many ways to be prepared for